 Changing systems is not an easy process.
 You must convince your management, transfer all your data over, re-educate your employees, do parallel testing, and take time to get used to the new system.
 Essentially, it’s time consuming and not something you want to go through every other year.

 While it is important that your new HR system has the right features, another top consideration should be the flexibility and scalability of the software to grow with your business.
 This means that the software should be able to keep up with technological advancement, regulatory changes, and other developments.
 Ask vendors about their product roadmap so that you know how often you can expect upgrades to the system.

 To use the Cloud or not?
 This is a dilemma many decision makers have, especially if they are not too familiar with how Cloud software works.
 The decision is actually a very easy one to make.
 Here’s why.

 There are many benefits to the Cloud.
 Among them are that updates are often done automatically over the Cloud at no extra cost.
 It is also easier and faster to get the system set up and running.
 Cloud systems are also found to be more cost-efficient, although they seem to be more expensive at first.
-They actually help you save because Cloud software’s subscription model does away with lots of hidden costs as shown in the illustration below.
+They actually help you save because Cloud software’s subscription model does away with lots of hidden costs.

 While there are still many concerns about the security of data on the Cloud.
 Such sentiments are rapidly dissipating as more Cloud providers invest in data security.
 This includes complying with global information security standards like ISO 27001 to provide greater assurance to their clients.
 In fact, in a Singapore FinTech Conference held last month, the Managing Director of Singapore’s Central Bank has stated that they have no objections to Financial Institutions using the Cloud.
 This demonstrates the increasing acceptance of Cloud adoption, coming from one of the most regulated industries in Singapore.
 Having said that, it is important to do some due diligence to ensure that the HR software provider has proper security controls in place.